assiakhateeb/dockerize-flask-application/README.md

 Link to DockerHub: https://hub.docker.com/u/assiak

 ## DEMO:
-Pull the image and run the docker container.
+Pull the image and run the docker container:

 https://github.com/assiakhateeb/dockerize-flask-application/blob/master/demo-run-docker-container.mp4

 ## Understanding the Dockerfile
 Dockerfile consists of a set of instructions to create docker image of the application.
 ```